vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 finalization, and stable draft views.
 The full build and all 17 CTest targets pass without compiler warnings.
 This removes 50 production lines.

+### Keep modulation export units out of general synth math

+Move SoundFont/DLS frequency, timecent, delay-floor, and controller-range conversions from `synth/SynthMath` into `export/synth/ModulationScaling`.
+Keep physical amplitude, envelope, and pan helpers in general synth math.
+The MIDI modulation normalizer now shares its conversion units with export lowering directly.
+Keep the seconds-range helper private and simplify bounded timecent conversion with a clamp.

+The full build exposed a legacy modulation dependency on these helpers; update its include while preserving those entry points and their behavior.
+The final full build and all 17 CTest targets pass without compiler warnings.
+All 9,216 SF2/DLS outputs in the 4,608-configuration comparison remain byte-identical.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,